hanoii/binance-futures/README.md

-# Features dashboard / Binance futures auto-closing
+# Features dashboard / Binance futures close on webhook

 For now, this is just a small utility that allows me to set a [TradingView](https://www.tradingview.com/) alert's webhook on a candle close and have this handle the closing of that position.